ellennickles/creative-coding-summer-21/homework-carrie.md

 [Slides](https://docs.google.com/presentation/d/1yOJ-17y3bhvzjW8HIV4Y8Y8kLXfswWvmIOm6cwlMtRM/edit?usp=sharing)

 #### In class:
-* Share your homework sketches from last week.
+* Talk about homework sketches from last week.
 * More about arrays.
 * Introduction to objects.
 * **Demo:** creating and using objects.